Kenstogram/qr/README.md

 </a>

 <p align="center">
-  Generate beautiful QR Experiences with AI in seconds using Open Source Software.
+  Build beautiful QR Experiences with AI in seconds using an Open Source Framework for Open Source Software.
 </p>